dejan2609/harshadranganathan.github.io/_posts/2018-05-12-irp-reentry-visa-appointments.md

 You can now track the availability of appointment slots for both IRP and Re-Entry VISA at ease using below website without having to fill any forms.

-Website auto-refreshes every 5 minutes and displays the slots as they are available.
+Website auto-refreshes every minute and displays the slots as they are available.

 <a href="https://gnib-visa-app.rharshad.com/" class="btn btn-info" target="_blank">View Appointments</a>